 This is one of those places that only Delhiites and the expat community seem to know about.
 It’s an absolute gem and one of my favourite places in Delhi.
 And it’s free!

-There are 4 excellent restaurants on site, and there’s often a handicraft market.
-If you are going to India Gate, stop in here – it’s well worth it.
+There are 3 excellent restaurants on site, and there’s often a handicraft market.
+If you are going to India Gate, stop in here – it’s just across the street and well worth it.

 3. Attend an Indian Wedding